materialdigital/core-ontology/README.md

 # The PMD Core Ontology (PMDco)

+## Versions

-This is version v3.0.0alpha of the PMD Core Ontology (PMDco).
+This is the development version v3.0.0alpha of the PMD Core Ontology (PMDco).

 ## Introduction